JefNtungila/Sentiment-Analysis-of-Usernames-and-Titles-on-YouTube-and-Twitch/README.md

 # Master Thesis: Sentiment Analysis of Usernames and Titles on YouTube and Twitch

-This Master Thesis investigates the influence of username and title sentiment on video performance in terms of viewership on Social Media Platforms YouTube and Twitch.
-Google Cloud Functions were deployed that utilised the Twitch API and YouTube API to fetch the data and pushed the data to GitHub.
-NLP techniques were used to gain an in depth understanding of the unstructured data.
+This Master Thesis investigates the influence of username and title sentiment on video performance in terms of viewership.
+This research is performed on Social Media Platforms YouTube and Twitch.
+NLP data visualisation techniques, sentiment analysis and emotion detection were used to gain an in depth understanding of the unstructured title and username data.

-Critical analysis of the literature and sentiment models results in interesting insights.
-These insights culminated in the creation of a search engine flutter app which deployed a machine learning model using Google Cloud Functions on the Google Cloud Platform.
-This search engine takes a username or title in and returns the sentiment classification.
-This technology can be used for user centric recommendations based on the user mood, in addition to the current predictive application.
+Enough evidence was found to suggest that title sentiment and title emotions impact viewership.
+These insights culminated in the creation of a Flutter web app which deployed the sentiment analysis models.
+This web app takes a username or title in and returns the sentiment classification.
+The findings in this paper can be used by actors that seek to understand sentiment and viewership performance on social media trending tabs.

 ## Data
 Data folder contains: